-Additionally, the Financial Intelligence Unit has issued Guidelines specifically for the following sectors:
+The Financial Intelligence Unit has issued Guidelines specifically for the following:

-- banks and trust companies within the meaning of the Central Bank Of The Bahamas Act, 2000 (Act No. 37 of 2000) and the Banks and Trust Companies Regulation Act, 2000 (Act No. 38 of 2000); - person's registered by the Securities Commission within the meaning of the Securities Industry Act, 1999, (Act No. 1 of 1999) and all licensed and unlicensed mutual funds administrators or operators, within the meaning of the Mutual Funds Act, 1995 (Act No. 6 of 1995); - licensed casino operators, within the meaning of the Lotteries and Gaming Act, 1987, Chapter 351; - co-operative societies registered under the Co-operative Societies Act, Chapter 284; and, - other financial services providers reported to in 3(1) of the Financial Transactions Reporting Act, 2000.
+- banks and trust companies within the meaning of the Central Bank of The Bahamas Act, 2000 (Act No. 37 of 2000) and the Banks and Trust Companies Regulation Act, 2000 (Act No. 38 of 2000); - a company carrying on life assurance business as defined in section 2 of the Insurance Act and the External Insurance Act, Chapter 317 and 318 respectively, of the Statute Laws of The Bahamas, 1987 Edition and persons dealing in life assurance policies; - licenced casino operators, within the meaning of the Lotteries and Gaming Act, Chapter 351 of the Statute Laws of The Bahamas, 1987 Edition; - co-operative societies registered under the Co-operative Societies Act, Chapter 284 of the Statute Laws of The Bahamas, 1987 Edition and, - other financial service providers referred to in section 3(1) of the Financial Transactions Reporting Act, 2000.